 12. Celebrating your birthday at Great Wolf Lodge

 You’ll see kids walking around with special wolf ears – they have a little red party hat in the middle.
 If your kid will be celebrating a birthday, you can get the birthday package.
 For $99 that includes a $40 food credit, $40 arcade credit, birthday cake, birthday poster on the door and special wolf ears for the birthday kid (not necessarily ears for all the kids in your family though).

 13. Alcohol at Great Wolf Lodge

 Yes, they have alcohol at Great Wolf Lodge.
 Even in the pool areas (indoor and outdoor)!
 You can get mixed drinks, wine and even Great Wolf growlers of beer.
 There’s a bar in the hotel, and you can also order drinks at the restaurant.
-That said, it was nice not to see drunk people stumbling around.
+That said, it was nice not to see drunk people stumbling around, in spite of the alcohol at Great Wolf Lodge.
 And I recommend not drinking and then going on the water slide.
 There’s also a nice-size fridge in your room.
 We saw lots of people carting in coolers.